-Martin J. Blaser, MD, professor of medicine and pathology and laboratory medicine at the Rutgers Robert Wood Johnson Medical School in New Jersey, tells Health that it's important to remember that this is a "rare, rare event" and that the link has not been proven.
-"There's no comparison between the risk and benefit of being vaccinated here," he says.
+Martin J. Blaser, MD, professor of medicine and pathology and laboratory medicine at the Rutgers Robert Wood Johnson Medical School in New Jersey, previously Health that it's important to remember that this is a "rare, rare event" and noted that people need to consider the risk versus the benefits of being vaccinated.
 "I want people to understand this."

 Dr. Watkins agrees.
 "There is a far greater risk to the heart from COVID-19," he says.

 Dr. Sellick urges people to stay calm.
-"This is an incredibly low risk, if the link is even proven," he says.
 "Hopefully, this doesn't get blow out of proportion."